The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Koopman methods: Theory and application

 \section{Koopman methods: Theory and application}

 We begin with a brief explanation of Koopman operator theory and our data-driven Koopman approximation.
-For a complete overview of the computational method, as well as precise mathematical statements of Koopman operators, we refer the reader to the appendix of \citet{froyland_spectral_2021} for a detailed description of the algorithm and to \citet{das_reproducing_2021} for the development of the algorithm and relevant spectral convergence results.
+We use the computational method for approximating the Koopman operator developed in \citet{dasReproducingKernelHilbert2021}.
+For a complete overview of this method, as well as precise mathematical statements of Koopman operators, we refer the reader to the appendices and supplementary material of \citet{froylandSpectralAnalysisClimate2021} and \citet{lintnerIdentificationMaddenJulian2023} for a detailed description of the algorithm and to \citet{dasReproducingKernelHilbert2021} for the development of the algorithm and relevant spectral convergence results.
+The following discussion, however, should be sufficient for understanding the results and conclusions of this study.